Todd Bankhead: College career

-University of Massachusetts Amherst

-Bankhead played his final two season of college football for the UMass Minutemen.
+Bankhead played his final two seasons of college football for the UMass Minutemen of University of Massachusetts Amherst from 1998 to 1999.
 He recorded career totals of 7,018 yards passing, 561 completions, 51 touchdown passes, 931 attempts and 6,821 yards of total offense for the Minutemen.
 He set single-season records in his junior season with 3,919 yards passing, 303 completions, 34 touchdown passes, an average of 261.3 yards passing per game, 3,756 yards of total offense and 525 attempts.
 Bankhead helped the Minutemen to their victory in the 1998 NCAA Division I-AA Football Championship Game.
 He established a school record with a 63.5 percent completion ratio when he had 258 completions in 406 attempts for 3,099 yards and 17 touchdowns during his senior year.
 He received second-team All-Atlantic 10 Conference honors as a junior and senior.

 Professional career

 Bankhead signed with the Hamilton Tiger-Cats on June 15, 2000.
 He was released by the Tiger-Cats in December 2000.
 He played with the New Jersey Gladiators during the 2001 Arena Football League season.
 Bankhead was signed by the Georgia Force on December 28, 2002.